 4. How can you apply universal design in your online course?

-6. Questions to ask yourself when teaching online
+6. Questions to ask yourself when designing an accessible course

 7. The history of Universal Design for Learning